marple-benchmark/marple/README.md

 ## Repository Structure
 Below is the structure of our repository:

+- `/data`: contains scripts and sampel configs for generating data.
 - `/gpt`: contains all of the code for GPT-4 experiments, including prompts and scripts.
 - `/mcts`: contains all of the code for Mental Simulation experiments, including scripts for training, evaluation, and inference.
 - `/src`